sba1/gcc-accel-docker/README.md

 This project consists of a Dockefile that demonstrate the steps how to get a gcc compiler that has accelerator offloading enabled.
-Note that is not possible to actually run such accelerator-enabled executables within the container.
-To do so, most likely, you have to perform similar steps on your target platform (or you extract necessary runtime from the Docker container).
+Note that is not possible to actually run such accelerator-enabled executables within the container provided by this project.
+To execute the binary on your platform, you have to redo the steps of the Dockerfile on your platform (or you extract necessary runtime from the Docker container).
 In principle, there is also the possibility to take adavantage of accelerator offloading within a container, but this is, at least for now, not followed here.

 This project accompanies the short German article http://www.heise.de/developer/artikel/Accelerator-Offloading-mit-GCC-3317330.html which explains the steps done within